twistedstream/nginx-auth0/README.md

 vagrant ssh
 ```

+If you're VM provider (ie Virtualbox) has guest additions installed, it will automatically mount the working directory to /vagrant.

+Due to issues with security around synced folders and symlinks, most providers will explicitly prevent this so npm install will fail on tests.
+To get around this
+if this folder was already mounted there should be a copy in ~/nginx-jwt already copied.

-Once in, you'll need to use git to clone this repo and `cd` into the project:
+Otherwise you'll need to use git to clone this repo and `cd` into the project:

 ```bash
 git clone THIS_REPO_URL